 A pet parent and cat work on their wellness plan.

-Many pet insurance companies and a few corporate pet hospitals offer pet “Wellness Plans.”
-Below, we will review what a pet wellness plan entails, how it works, how it compares to a pet insurance policy, what it covers, and if pet wellness plans are affordable.
+Many pet insurance providers and a few corporate pet hospitals offer pet “Wellness Plans.”
+Below, we will review what a pet wellness plan entails, how it works, what it covers, and if pet wellness plans are affordable.

-How Does a Wellness Plan Compare to a Pet Health Insurance Policy?
+How Does a Wellness Plan Compare to a Pet Insurance Policy?

 How to Pick a Pet Wellness Plan?

-A quick start is to look for a pet insurance company that offers a wellness plan.
+A quick way to start is to look for a pet insurance provider that offers a wellness plan.
 Consider what you normally spend on “wellness” over the course of a year and then review the cost of the wellness plan and what it covers.
 Review the plan options to see what works best for your budget.

 Again, the covered services depend on the plan.
 Wellness plans include more preventive health coverage than budget plans.